> Home > City Hall > City Departments > Business & Financial Services > Finance

 Administration

-The Budgets & Accounting Section is responsible for the preparation, implementation and monitoring of the City's Operating, Utility and Capital budgets.
-The Section's focus is to administer these processes to meet the needs of the community, City Council and other City departments.
+The Financial Planning and Analysis section is responsible for the preparation of the five-year financial plan.
+This plan consolidates the City's Operating, Utility and Capital budgets.
+The section's focus is to monitor the budgets and administer processes to meet the needs of the community, City Council and other City divisions.

 Payroll